 Contains settings describing what and how much the data logger should log.

 Playback mode Enable to start the server in playback mode, this allows for playback of recorded sessions.

 An optional list where developers can add their own ScriptableObjects.
 These can be retrieved through code by using

-where T is the type of the developers's ScriptableObject.
+T is the type of the user setting ScriptableObject.

 Defines the behaviour of the VRee SDK when running in the Unity Editor.